luigi1015/WebRef/README.md

 WebRef
 ======

-A web page with some reference info like what's in the Pocket Ref book.
+A lightweight web page with some reference info like what's in the Pocket Ref book.